Anglo could bring in partner for Minas Rio - CEO

 Anglo, like many operators in Brazil, has come under pressure from rising costs in a country where mining activity is growing and the construction sector is booming ahead of the 2016 Olympic Games and the 2014 football World Cup.

-Analysts have questioned forecasts of cost-per-tonne that put Anglo below the industry average, but Carroll said she was "confident" Anglo would stick to its revised cost estimates.
+But Carroll said she was "confident" Anglo would stick to revised cost estimates.

 "There are always going to be surprises, but we have enormous support from the government at all levels ...
 They understand, they want that project to get off the ground because it means jobs and tax revenues for them," Carroll said.